 Earnings Per Share.
 In accordance with SFAS No. 128, Earnings per Share, the Company calculates basic earnings per share by dividing net income by the weighted average number of common shares outstanding.
 Diluted earnings per share include the dilutive effects of any stock options granted, as calculated under the treasury-stock method.
-The weighted average number of anti-dilutive stock options not included in calculating diluted EPS was 1.1 million and 1.5 million for the three months ended April 30, 2008 and 2009, respectively.
+The weighted average number of anti-dilutive stock options not included in calculating diluted EPS was 1.1 million for the three and six months ended July 31, 2008 and 1.5 million for the three and six months ended July 31, 2009.